SultanKhanfar/sultankhanfar.com/content/projects/AMAF.md

 showInProjects: true
 ---

 Awarded to 30 graduating high school students across the state of Florida.
-Selections are based on academic and extracurricular achievement.
+Selections are made holistically.